szaimen/NcVM-migration/README.md

 # NcVM-migration.sh
-A shell script for migrating NcVM between different Ubuntu Versions.
+A shell script for migrating the NcVM between different Ubuntu Versions.

 **Please note:** I am not responsible for any damaged systems and will not provide any personal support.
 So please keep backups!